Accessibility

 Entrance

-The entrance to the theater and box office is located at 136 Massachusetts Avenue near the intersection of Boylston Street in Boston.
-Accessible street curbs are at the cross streets on either side of the theater: Boylston and Belvidere streets.
+The theater and box office entrance is located at 136 Massachusetts Avenue near the intersection of Boylston Street in Boston.
+Accessible street curbs are at the cross streets on either side of the theater: Boylston Street and Belvidere Street.
 There are no steps from the sidewalk in front of the building to the orchestra level inside the theater.
 The balcony sections of the theater can only be accessed using a staircase.

 There is no elevator or escalator in the building.
-The first floor (orchestra level) of the Berklee Performance Center is accessible to people with mobility impairments.
-If you are looking for a price point that is only in the balcony but cannot climb stairs to get to those seats, please call the box office at 617-747-2261 for assistance.
+The first floor (orchestra level) of the BPC is accessible to people with mobility impairments.
+If you are looking for a price point that is only available in the balcony, but cannot climb stairs to get to those seats, please call the box office at 617-747-2261 for assistance.

 Restrooms

-Accessible restrooms are found in the first floor main lobby.
-A water fountain is located in the same lobby, next to the restrooms.
+Accessible restrooms are located in the first-floor main lobby.
+An accessible water fountain is in the same lobby, next to the restrooms.

 Parking